MeFisto94/Sargerust/README.md

 - Fix Doodad Collisions
 - Debug Shader Reloading.
 NOTE: This requires extensive rend3 changes because we need to reset the ShaderPreProcessor and rebuild the base_graph that is usually only build in async_start, once.
-- Lights Improvement (especially the SkyLight: Implement a game time that ticks, support ambient color)
-- Move WMOs to "UnitsMaterial" (and probably rename/refactor it too.)
-This requires Unit to support more things ( transparency, albedo colors)
 - Configuration
 - Cross Platform support (i.e. investigate MBP 2011 failure)
 - massive Map Manager rework